 Stagger the large ornaments and make sure not to create a pattern like one up, one down, one up one down.
 Point them in different directions so that it looks more scattered.

-Next add in the small ones, to fill in the spaces between the large ornaments.
+Next add in the small ones as a second layer and to fill in the spaces between the large ornaments.

 Lastly trim small pieces of the full feathers or if you have some trim left and glue it in between the ornaments so that feathers also poke out between and create more interest.